 Overheating is a common problem during a busy day at the shop, but the Oster CryogenX A5 Blade offers a smart solution.
 These blades go through a cryogenic tempering process that makes the steel harder and more durable.
 A key benefit of this process is that the blades stay cooler for longer, which means more comfort for your client and less wear on your tools.
 Crafted from high-carbon steel, they provide a smooth, clean cut every time.
 For barbers who value efficiency and quality, the CryogenX blade is a top-tier option that stands up to heavy use.

-Gamma+ Absolute Hitter Blade
+Gamma+ Absolute Hitter Blade: Precision at Its Finest

 Precision is key for detailed work, and the Gamma+ Absolute Hitter Blade delivers just that.
 This blade is engineered for extremely close cutting, making it perfect for crisp lines, sharp edges, and detailed designs.
 It’s also designed to minimize skin irritation, which is a huge plus for clients with sensitive skin who still want that clean, bald look.
 Its unique design and high-quality materials make it a versatile option compatible with several different clipper models.
 For barbers who specialize in intricate styles and demand accuracy from their tools, the Absolute Hitter is a fantastic addition to your kit.